General Steps and Expectations

 Please contact your direct supervisor regarding any of your concerns.
 Work assignments

-will be decided on a case-by-case basis with your supervisor.
+will be decided on a case-by-case basis with your supervisor and Human Resources.

 What training or guidance is appropriate to assist supervisors in documenting, reporting